kkugosu/RL_BASIC/docs/sac.md

+in sac, we add entropy term to reward so that policy follows boltzmann distribution. by adding entropy term, algorithm become more robust to distributional shift problem, but not perfectly prevent.

 $$\nabla_\phi J_\pi (\phi) = \nabla_\phi log \pi_\phi (a_t | s_t) + (\nabla_{at}log \pi_\phi (a_t | s_t) -
 \nabla_{at} Q(s_t,a_t))\nabla_\phi f_\phi (\epsilon_t ; s_t)$$